erudnick-cohen/Pokemon-Crystal-Item-Randomizer/README.md

   * The SS Aqua can be ridden in both directions without having beaten the Elite Four and Lance
 # Item Locations not randomized:
   * Tin Tower and the rainbow wing, because putting the rainbow wing into the randomizer would be overly sadistic as it could then be required to catch all three legendary dogs in order  to beat the game.
-  * Water stone and ho-oh ruins of alph chambers: Due to the player being able to softlock themselves by using water stones and due to Ho-oh not being reliably obtainable.
+  * Ho-oh ruins of alph chamber: Due due to Ho-oh not being reliably obtainable.
   * The metal coat given to the player on the SS Aqua, due to a weird situation where it has two separate instances of being given